 - Content Core (18 credit hours)

-- Exit requirement (6 credits) - We offer three options to complete this requirement:
+- Exit requirement (6 credits) - We offer two options to complete this requirement:

 - Thesis or Professional Project (ED 603)

 - Electives approved by advisor and pass Comprehensive Exams